Guides7 min read

 What is the best vegan patio restaurant in Minneapolis?

-French Meadow Bakery in Lyn-Lake is the most consistent choice -- large patio, full bar, wide vegan menu, and free parking.
-Namaste Cafe in Uptown is the pick for a more relaxed, organic dining experience with a beautiful Victorian setting.
+Dreamstate Cafe at 2558 Lyndale Ave S is the top pick for a fully vegan outdoor dining experience in Minneapolis -- 100% plant-based menu, full bar, and a late-night kitchen (open until 10-11pm).
+French Meadow Bakery in Lyn-Lake is the most consistent choice for variety -- large patio, full bar, wide vegan menu, and free parking.
+Namaste Cafe in Uptown is the pick for a relaxed, organic dining experience with a beautiful Victorian setting.

 Which Minneapolis neighborhoods have the best outdoor vegan dining?